 |Password||Enter the password you defined in Management Client Connection Settings, in the Cloud Server Configuration topic.
 By default this password is blank; you can reset it to a new value, as described in the Help topic Global Server Options.|

 |OK||Click on this button to log in to the Management Client.|

 Setup Microsoft .NET 4.5 Framework.
 Download the latest Microsoft .NET Framework 4.5 from Microsoft

 Step 1.
 Under Control Panel-> Programs -> Programs and Features -> Turn Windows features on or off.

 Step 2.
 Click next on Installation Type and Server selection steps

 Step 3.
-In Server Roles step, select Web Server.
-Click on Add Feature on the popup.
+In Server Roles step, enable the following:

 Step 1.
 To start the server, type “inetmgr” in the Run Window and click on “Ok”.